rakesh725/pythonexercise/README.md

 This excercise provides step by step python exercises to learn advance python

+# Github
+You are already reading this on github.
+I would recommend creating your own github account adding your own branch to this repository, I have created Arav directory for you to use.

+Learn more about github here: https://docs.github.com/en/get-started/quickstart/hello-world

 # Python IDE
 An editor is required to write and run python code.
 [Pycharm](https://www.jetbrains.com/pycharm/) is the most popular one but in our exercise we will use [VSCode](https://code.visualstudio.com/Download).

 - [Download VSCode]((https://code.visualstudio.com/Download))
 - Install [python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

-# Excercise 1: Python script to take user input to add/subtract/multiply/divide
+## Excercise 1: Python script to take user input to add/subtract/multiply/divide
 - Use python input function to take user input
 - Review exercise_1.py once you have completed your script